top of page

 all forms of writing is not only encouraged but expected.
 Despite the variety of genres we cover; a huge focus remains on

-spellings and handwriting, so please encourage these areas when they do any home learning
+spellings and handwriting, so please encourage these areas when they do any home learning.

 Maths – At St Thomas we follow the White Rose Maths Curriculum.
 We follow the small steps approach, which emphasises the importance of acquiring a deep, long-term, secure and adaptable understanding of the subject.
 Through the use of concrete resources, pictorial representations and abstract notation, children develop their mathematical fluency and are able to apply knowledge and understanding developed to respond to tricker, reasoning/problem solving questions.
 We fundamentally believe that, all pupils are entitled to and are capable of succeeding within maths.
 We endeavour to not only develop the mathematic skills and understanding required for later life, but also an enthusiasm and fascination about maths itself.
 While Mathematics is taught mainly as a discrete subject, every effort is made to link maths with other areas of the curriculum.
-We will complete the Autumn Fractions learning unit, before returning to multiplication and division.
-These areas of Maths don't go away, so please encourage Times Table practice whenever you can - which includes dividing eg; we know 8x2=16, so we need to know what 16cdivided by 2 is . . . (=8).
+We will start Summer2 with position and direction of shapes on a grid - how they translate and reflect... before learning decimals and percentage.
+Converting units will be the other main unit of learning, with negative numbers and volume taught in smaller chunks as fluency and morning tasks.

 PE/Sport: Both classes will do PE with Huddersfield Town staff every Thursday.